 - You should continue through the housing process, electronically signing your terms and conditions, and then moving into the Web Screen Name/Searchable Status and Roommate Question sections.
 On the Web Screen Name, you will be able to write a few paragraphs about yourself that you wish to share with potential roommates.
 Note: this section is not searchable, so the questions referenced above under Roommate Questions give you a chance to narrow your search.
 We strongly encourage students to create roommate groups so that they are familiar with the needs of their roommate in this community whenever possible.

 - If you are selected into GIH, your assignment room options (those rooms tagged as being available to this community) will be displayed when your assignment timeslot opens.

-If the options listed do not reflect your gender identity, or if you have any questions or concerns or specific needs to be considered, please feel free to contact us at email@example.com.
+If the options listed do not reflect your gender identity, or if you have any questions, concerns, or specific needs to be considered, please feel free to contact Robby Specht, GIH Program Coordinator, at email@example.com.

 Please note: Students who are not interested in gender inclusive housing will not be assigned into those specific spaces.
 This housing option is not available in the Corps of Cadets and Oak Lane housing areas.